 Archaeology and pre-planning permission

 If we find that your development is in an 'Area of Archaeological Importance' during the pre-application stage of planning, you'll need to:

 - provide further information with your planning application describing the significance of archaeological features and deposits on the site

 - tell us what steps will be taken to preserve or record significant archaeology

 You may need to employ an archaeologist to carry out either a desk-based assessment, watching brief, archaeological investigation (including geophysical surveys, boreholes or archaeological trial trenches) or a building recording to determine the nature and significance of any heritage assets, or to record assets prior to destruction/alteration.

 We've provided an explanation of the most common types of archaeological works including the level and quality of work we expect to be undertaken.

-If planning permission is granted, we may still require some post-application archaeological monitoring or excavation to be carried out as a planning condition.
+If planning permission is granted, we may still require archaeological monitoring or excavation to be carried out as a planning condition.

 You'll be granted planning permission if your development preserves more than 95% of the archaeological features and deposits within the 'red line site' on your planning application.
 This is normally achieved through designing an appropriate 'piled' foundation system.

 Within the historic core of York, you may be required to carry out an archaeological excavation before development starts.